smarterclayton/kubernetes/docs/design/secrets.md

      // of SSH keys, you would have a 'private' and a 'public' key Name string

-	 // Path of the secret within the container
+	 // Path of the secret file within the container
 	 Path string

-	 // Owner id of the file owner
-	 OwnerUID int

-	 // Group id of the file group
+     // Security context of the secret
-	 GroupUID int
+     SecurityContext SecurityContext

      // File Mode
      Mode os.FileMode

-	 // MCSLabel for SELinux
-	 MCSLabel string
 }
 ```

 ### Secret Volume Plugin